ioi-israel/server-setup/README.md

         See `custom/zsh/.zshrc` in this repository for a suggested configuration.
 Note that the plugin [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting) has to be installed for shell colors, and the Ubuntu `source-highlight` package has to be installed for `less` colors.
     * Use `tmux` or `screen` for managing terminal sessions.
 See `custom/screen/.screenrc` in this repository for a suggested configuration.
     * See `custom/nano/.nanorc` in this repository for a suggested nano configuration.
+* The following packages are needed for our custom repositories.
+    ```
+    $ sudo apt-get install python-networkx python-pyinotify python-flufl.lock
+    ```

     This customization and most of the following steps can be automated with `auto/AutoSetup.py` in this repository.
 However, when experimenting with these instructions for the very first time, it is instructive to go through them manually.